ststefa/terrasplunk/README.md

 Multiple approaches how this can be done are available and there is (afaik) currently no proven and generally applicable "best of breed" solution.
 Some use state definition tools like salt or puppet which correspond to the declarative nature of terraform.
 Some prefer a more procedural way using ansible or plain bash.
 There are also tools like `packer` (<https://www.packer.io/>) which aim to use preconfigured images.
 Each of these have their pros and cons which are outside of the scope of this readme.

-A key requirement is that arbitrary data from terraform can be passed to the provisioning step, e.g. disk device names and instance names.
+A key requirement is that arbitrary data from terraform can be passed to the provisioning step, e.g.disk device names and instance names.
 This is very important because it is likely that the provisioning will need arbitrary and not yet known pieces of information about the terraformed infrastructure.
 A good solution will thus have to use a generic mechanism which is capable of transferring arbitrary data to the provisioning process.

 There are multiple approaches how to pass arbitrary data to the provisioning, among them: